 |Hockey||Capture the Flag/Dodgeball||Cricket|

-Generally, the duration of these activities is one half term.
-Each activity is continually assessed and recorded to measure the child’s progress across the different activity areas.
-Attainment data is used to assist with setting, lesson planning and predicted grades at GCSE level.
-Pupils are assessed in their performance across different roles and responsibilities.
-For example;
+Generally, the duration of these activities is one half-term.
+Each activity is continually assessed and related to their threshold which relates to both the student’s practical and academic abilities to ensure progress is being measured across different activity areas.
+Attainment data is used to assist with setting, lesson planning and predicted grades at GCSE /Cambridge National level.

 Key Stage 4

 All pupils continue to receive 2 hours of PE per week.
-During these lessons they will follow a curriculum broadly similar to that in Key Stage 3, but with more opportunities to elect to study different activities that most closely fits their interests and expertise.
-In Year 10, all pupils elect to study a National Governing Body Leadership Qualification in a sport.
-The purpose of this is to give all pupils the opportunity to gain a level of accreditation in sport.
+During these lessons they will follow a curriculum broadly similar to that in Key Stage 3, with more freedom to specialise in their preferred areas of interest.

 The exam board used is AQA.
 The Assessment of the course is as follows: